jpreiland/majorimage/README.md

 The aim of this tool is to quickly provide GMs with sample descriptions to spark their imagination and keep the pace of play going at the table.

+NOTE: Currently the pages only contain placeholder/test data, and the data set is only partly populated.

 Pages:
 - Objects: list of randomized items
-- Locations: sights seen while traveling through various locations (test data only)
+- Locations: sights seen while traveling through various locations
-- Magic: spells and magic items (test data only)
+- Magic: spells and magic items
-- Shops: shops, shopkeeps, and their inventory (test data only)
+- Shops: shops, shopkeeps, and their inventory
-- NPCs: (to be implemented)
+- NPCs: names and descriptions for NPCs
-- Quests: (to be implemented)
+- Quests: plot hooks and quest ideas
-- Materials: description, cost, and physical properties of various materials (test data only)
+- Materials: description, cost, and physical properties of various materials
 - About: information about the project

 ## Setup